evieluvsrainbows/Taliyah/README.md

 [![GitHub Actions Build Status][github-actions-badge]][github-actions-link]

 > [!IMPORTANT]
-> 🚧 **Pardon The Dust** 🚧
->
-> Taliyah is currently undergoing a significant rewrite based around the (relatively) new Poise command framework.
-Therefore,
-> the contents of the README as shown below are no longer appropriate, however are retained for posterity.
-Please do not
-> use the contents of this README as a guide on how to setup Taliyah until more of the rewrite has finished.
-Thank you, and
-> again pardon the dust while this work is ongoing. 😁
 >
 > **November 2024 update**: Development on Taliyah has been paused for the forseeable future due to a lack of desire and
 > drive to continue maintaining the project.
 However, the codebase will still receive updates to dependencies to keep the